huafu/ember-dev-fixtures/README.md

 ## Why is it good to use this addon?

-- You can develop without needing a backend.
+- You can code your frontend without needing a backend.
 - You can create new features for your application while the API is yet not ready for it.
 - You can run unit/acceptance tests with many different situations thanks to fixture overlays.
 - You can deploy a demo-application which would not need anything else than a static content web server.
-- You can distribute zip files as demo-applications where the user would just open the `index.html` of the unpacked folder of the zip-file.
+- You can distribute zip files as demo-applications where the user would just open the `index.html` of the unpacked folder of the zip-file and it would work straight away.

 ## Installation